 - joint pain

-Treating rheumatoid diseases can involve the use of steroids and non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil) and naproxen (Aleve).
+Treating rheumatoid diseases can involve the use of steroids and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil) and naproxen (Aleve).
 Both of those treatments help reduce inflammation.
 Steroids also reduce the hyperactivity of the immune system.
-That can help minimize symptoms and prevent tissue damage.
+This can help decrease symptoms and prevent tissue damage.

-Gout can also be treated with the medication colchicine (Colcrys).
-Colchicine can be taken on a regular basis to prevent flare-ups or to help combat symptoms when a gout attack occurs.
-If the attacks are frequent, medications are available to dissolve the crystals that leave the body in the urine.
+Gout can be treated with the medication colchicine (Colcrys).
+Colchicine can be taken on a regular basis to prevent flare-ups or combat symptoms when a gout attack occurs.
+If the attacks are frequent, your doctor may prescribe medications to dissolve the crystals that leave your body in your urine.

-If you have a family history of rheumatic disorders, you may have an increased risk for developing one.
+If you have a family history of rheumatic disorders, you may have an increased risk.
 Women also tend to be more vulnerable to rheumatoid arthritis, lupus, and other autoimmune diseases, including scleroderma.
 The reason for this is still not well understood.
-Estrogen may play a role and can favor inflammation.
+Estrogen may play a role in inflammation.

 Rheumatic disorders can occur at any age.
 Some conditions typically develop at certain times in your life, however.
-Lupus, for instance, tends to first appear in your teens or 20s.
-Rheumatoid arthritis tends to first present itself between the ages of 40 and 60.
+For instance, lupus tends to appear in your teens or 20s.
+Rheumatoid arthritis tends to present itself between the ages of 40 and 60.

-If you start to experience joint pain that doesn’t have an obvious cause, such as a twisted ankle, tell your primary care physician.
+If you start having joint pain that doesn’t have an obvious cause, such as a twisted ankle, tell your doctor.
 You may be referred to a rheumatologist for further evaluation and diagnosis.

-Your doctor will do a physical exam to check for signs of swelling and “hot spots.”
+Your doctor will do a physical exam to check for signs of swelling and hot spots.
 Sometimes, flare-ups of rheumatic disorders make the affected joints warm to the touch.
-Some of these diseases, particularly those without external skin-related symptoms, can be difficult to diagnose.
-You may need blood tests, X-rays, or other imaging tests like ultrasound.

-Many of the most common rheumatoid disorders are treatable with a combination of medications and healthy lifestyle behaviors.
+Many of the most common rheumatoid disorders are treatable with a combination of medication and healthy lifestyle behaviors.
 Even without a cure, it’s often possible to manage a rheumatic disorder and its symptoms.
 Fortunately, this is an area of active medical research.
-Improved medications and other therapies are continually helping physicians and their patients deal with rheumatism and autoimmunity in all its many forms.
+Improved medications and other therapies are continually helping people deal with rheumatism in all its many forms.